Basketball

-Basketball is a team sport in which two teams, most commonly of five players each, opposing one another on a rectangular court, compete with the primary objective of shooting a basketball (approximately 9.4 in in diameter) through the defender's hoop (a basket 18 in in diameter mounted 10 ft high to a backboard at each end of the court), while preventing the opposing team from shooting through their own hoop.
+Basketball is a team sport in which two teams of five players each (excluding subs), opposing one another on a rectangular court, compete with the primary objective of shooting a basketball (approximately 9.4 in in diameter) through the defender's hoop (a basket 18 in in diameter mounted 10 ft high to a backboard at each end of the court).
+Teams alternate between offense, when they attempt to score, and defense, when they try to prevent the opposing side from scoring.
 A field goal is worth two points, unless made from behind the three-point line, when it is worth three.
 After a foul, timed play stops and the player fouled or designated to shoot a technical foul is given one, two or three one-point free throws.
 The team with the most points at the end of the game wins, but if regulation play expires with the score tied, an additional period of play (overtime) is mandated.
+However, if the additional period still results in a tied score, yet another additional period is mandated.
+This goes on until the score is not tied anymore.

 Players advance the ball by bouncing it while walking or running (dribbling) or by passing it to a teammate, both of which require considerable skill.
 On offense, players may use a variety of shots – the layup, the jump shot, or a dunk; on defense, they may steal the ball from a dribbler, intercept passes, or block shots; either offense or defense may collect a rebound, that is, a missed shot that bounces from rim or backboard.
 It is a violation to lift or drag one's pivot foot without dribbling the ball, to carry it, or to hold the ball with both hands then resume dribbling.